zowe/docs-site/docs/user-guide/cli-db2-install-m1.md

-# MacOS M1 processor installation
+# M1 processor installation

 The IBM ODBC DB2 driver functions only on MacOS x86_64 architecture.

-To let you store your DB2 plug-in credentials securely in the credential manager of your MacOS operating system, configure the MacOS M1 processor to behave as MacOS x86_64 architecture.
-Use the following steps to perform the configuration.
+Use the following steps to configure an M1 (or later architecture) processor to behave as MacOS x86_64 architecture so that it can communicate with the IBM ODBC DB2 driver.

 1. Install Rosetta.
 Open a terminal window and issue the following command: